elkcityhazard/andrew-mccall-hugo/content/blog/2024/03/unit-testing-json-encode/index.md

 Note that I am also creating a helper function to return a new `MockResponseWriter`.

 All we are doing here is writing the functions we need to implement `WriteJSON`.
-These functions are all a part of the ResponseWriter Interface which can be viewed here: [https://pkg.go.dev/net/http#ResponseWriter](http.ResponseWriter Interface "ResponseWriter Interface").
+These functions are all a part of the ResponseWriter Interface which can be viewed here: [http.ResponseWriter Interface](https://pkg.go.dev/net/http#ResponseWriter "ResponseWriter Interface").

 Finally we can start setting up our unit under test: